-Through these translocations, endangered species are reintroduced to protected habitats, preserving biodiversity by either preventing or reversing local extinctions (the absence of a species or animal from a particular area).
+In essence, they turn back the conservation clock.
+Through these reintroductions, endangered species are returned to protected habitats, preserving biodiversity by either preventing or reversing local extinctions (the absence of a species or animal from a particular area).
 However the planning and execution complexities around the successful capture, transport and release of the animals calls for years of honed expertise.

 2005 beginnings